-The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API for all kinds of Management tasks.
-OCCI was originally initiated to create a remote management API for laaS model based Services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
-It has since evolved into an flexible API with a strong focus on interoperability while still offering a high degree of extensibility.
-The current release of the Open Cloud Computing Interface is suitable to serve many other models in addition to laaS, including e.g. PaaS and SaaS.
+The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API for all kinds of management tasks.
+OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
+It has since evolved into a flexible API with a strong focus on interoperability while still offering a high degree of extensibility.
+The current release of the Open Cloud Computing Interface is suitable to serve many other models in addition to IaaS, including PaaS and SaaS.

-In order to be modular and extensible the current OCCI specification is released as a suite of complimentary documents which together form the complete specification.
+In order to be modular and extensible the current OCCI specification is released as a suite of complimentary documents, which together form the complete specification.
 The documents are divided into three categories consisting of the OCCI Core, the OCCI Renderings and the OCCI Extensions.

-- The OCCI Core specification consist of a single document defining the OCCI Core Model.
+- The OCCI Core specification consists of a single document defining the OCCI Core Model.
 The OCCI Core Model can be interacted with renderings (including associated behaviours) and expanded through extensions. - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering of the OCCI Core Model.
 Multiple renderings can interact with the same instance of the OCCI Core Model and will automatically support any additions to the model which follow the extension rules defined in OCCI Core. - The OCCI Extension specifications consist of multiple documents each describing a particular extension of the OCCI Core Model.
 The extension documents describe additions to the OCCI Core Model defined within the OCCI specification suite.

-The current specification consist of three documents.
+They do not require changes to the HTTP Rendering specifications as of this version of the specification. - The current specification consists of three documents.
+This specification describes version 1.1 of OCCI.
 Future releases of OCCI may include additional rendering and extension specifications.
-The documents of the current OCCI specification suite are:

-OCCI Core describes the formal definition of the the OCCI Core Model [1].

-OCCI HTTP Rendering defines how to interact with the OCCI Core Model using the RESTful OCCI API [2].
-The document defines how the OCCI Core Model can be communicated and thus serialised using the HTTP protocol.

-OCCI Infrastructure contains the definition of the OCCI Infrastructure extension for the laaS domain [3].
+The documents of the current OCCI specification suite are: - OCCI Core describes the formal definition of the the OCCI Core Model [1]. - OCCI HTTP Rendering defines how to interact with the OCCI Core Model using the RESTful OCCI API [2].
+The document defines how the OCCI Core Model can be communicated and thus serialised using the HTTP protocol. - OCCI Infrastructure contains the definition of the OCCI Infrastructure extension for the IaaS domain [3].
 The document defines additional resource types, their attributes and the actions that can be taken on each resource type.